-The main aims of the Early Stage Researcher are to work on Interactive mixed reality environments and investigate novel AR character simulation techniques.
+My main aims as the Early Stage Researcher were to work on Interactive mixed reality environments and investigate novel AR character simulation techniques.
 Specifically, the long-term objectives of the research are: (1) Vision based user gesture tracking and activity recognition.
 (2) Geometric and Illumination registration for dynamic scenes in AR.
 (3) Context-Aware Adaptive Rendering System for User-Centric Pervasive Computing Environments.

-For these goals to be attained further research activity and training is needed on the part of the researcher.
-The researcher is attending several courses provided by University of Crete such as Computer Graphics, Interactive Computer Graphics, Advanced Computer Vision, Advanced HCI etc. Furthermore, the researcher is trained and have the opportunity to collaborate with other fellows during the secondments in other institutions like CUT, UNIGE, UW and CERTH.
+For these goals to be attained, further research activity and training was needed on my part.
+I was attending several courses provided by University of Crete such as Computer Graphics, Interactive Computer Graphics, Advanced Computer Vision, Advanced HCI etc. Furthermore, I was trained and had the opportunity to collaborate with other fellows during the secondments in other institutions like CUT, UNIGE, UW and CERTH.

-By the active participation in the ITN-DCH project the
+By the active participation in the ITN-DCH project, my research skills, communication skills as well as the strength of my writing skills benefited enormously.
+The